Naples, Florida: Attractions

-The Naples Zoo at Caribbean Gardens, was founded in 1919.
-It started as a garden, but officially became a zoo in September 1969.
+The Naples Zoo at Caribbean Gardens was founded in 1919.
+It started as a garden but officially became a zoo in September 1969.

 Downtown Naples is home to The Naples Players, the 5th Avenue South, and 3rd Street South shopping districts, which feature a variety of antique luxury shops and fine dining restaurants.
 Gallery Row is a concentration among the numerous art galleries spread throughout the downtown area.
 Near downtown Naples Bay and the Gordon River is the shopping district of Tin City.
 This open-air shopping center specializes in antiques and handmade local novelties, as well as several seafood restaurants.

 The Naples Half Marathon is a half marathon held every year in Naples since 1989, with record participation in 2013 of 2,038 runners.

 In 2019, Baker Park, a $15 million park close to the intersection of 5th Avenue and Goodlette-Frank Road, was opened.
 The park also includes the Gordon River Greenway, which links to the Naples Airport.

+Heirs of Cromwell Loyal Orange Lodge No. 1599, a local chapter of the Orange Order, a Protestant fraternal organization.
+The lodge commemorates Oliver Cromwell, as well as Ulster Scots and Orange heritage, King William of Orange in particular.
+The US Grand Orange Lodge oversees the Orange lodge.